-Some of the cedents' credit models or reinsurance guidelines of SCOR's cedents face regulatory capital requirements or depend on their reinsurers' credit rating.
+Some of the credit models or reinsurance guidelines of SCOR's cedents face regulatory capital requirements or depend on their reinsurers' credit rating.
 If SCOR's rating deteriorates, cedents could be forced to increase their capital requirement in respect of their counterparty risk on SCOR.
 This could result in a loss of competitive advantage for SCOR.
-Consequently, the Group's reinsurance activities are affected by the way its existing and prospective clients perceive its financial strength, particularly through its ratings.